-White wines.
-Are they Trendy or Taboo?
+White Wines, are they Trendy or Taboo?

-At the moment it’s Pinot Grigio, the very light almost flavourless sipper from Northern Italy available in pretty bottles with catchy labels.
+At the moment it’s Pinot Grigio, the very light almost flavourless sipper from Northern Italy, available in pretty bottles with catchy labels.

 Trendy wines are the result of advertising at it’s very best in the beverage industry.

-Great for the wine trade and good for consumers as it exposes us to wines that normally wouldn't be bought.
+Good for the wine trade and good for consumers as it exposes us to wines that normally wouldn't be bought.

-Bad because to keep the price tag affordable, wines tend to be over produced and of lesser quality, therefore not the best reflection of the grape and to be honest, not the best wines.
+The results are not the best reflection of the grape and to be honest, not the best wines.
 However from a knowledge point of view it does provide the first step to many in trying a new wine and perhaps going further to spend a little more on a better bottle.